Sibonisot/bank_ussd/README.md

 ### 2. On app startup, the user is asked to create or login into an account.
         - Please not that the user verification is not implemented.
 ### 3. The created account will be saved on the text file (useraccounts.txt) on database package
-### 4. The user is automaticaly loggedin after creating an account
+### 4. The user is automaticaly loggedin after creating an account or choose option 2 to login using phone number and password
+### 5. After the access is granted, the user will be asked to choose to the menu on what transaction they need to do